billc0sta/Aerospec/docs/docs.md

 ```
 ### Recursion
 Recursion is the operation of calling a function in itself.
-in Aerospec, function have access to themselves by default, and also have access to the functions defined after them.
+in Aerospec, function have access to themselves by default, and also have access to the functions defined after them, allowing mutual recursion.
 example:
 ```
 quick_sort := (arr) {